kubevirt/kubevirt.github.io/_posts/2018-09-11-KubeVirt-Memory-Overcommit.markdown

     name: cloudinitvolume
 ```

-As explained already, the QEMU process spawn by libvirt, will get *25761732Ki* of RAM, minus some amount for the graphics and firmwares, the guest OS will see its total memory close to that amount, while Kubernetes would think the pod requests *24534983Ki*, making more ro
-om to schedule more pods if needed.
+As explained already, the QEMU process spawn by libvirt, will get *25761732Ki* of RAM, minus some amount for the graphics and firmwares, the guest OS will see its total memory close to that amount, while Kubernetes would think the pod requests *24534983Ki*, making more room to schedule more pods if needed.

 Now let's imagine we want to undercommit, here's the same YAML definition but setting less memory than requested: